Pancreatic adenocarcinoma is the most common form of pancreatic cancer and a major cause of cancer related death.

 The clinical features may reflect the underlying tumour location.
 Tumours affecting the pancreatic head more often present with jaundice, weight loss and steatorrhoea.

-The onset of diabetes can somewhat rarely be a sign of pancreatic cancer.
-However the true nature of this relationship (causative vs result of etc) is still being established.
+The onset of diabetes can, somewhat rarely, be a sign of pancreatic cancer.
+However, the true nature of this relationship (causative vs result of etc) is still being established.

-Presenting features may be the result of spread of disease.
+Presenting features may be the result of the spread of disease.
 Spread most commonly affects the liver, lungs and peritoneum.

-Features may include an abdominal mass, ascites and lymphadenopathy (Virchow’s node).
+Features include an abdominal mass, ascites and lymphadenopathy (Virchow’s node).
 Rarely a Sister Mary Joseph node (palpable nodule at umbilicus caused by metastatic spread of an abdominal or pelvic cancer) may be seen.

 NICE also recommend considering surveillance if: